Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 6. Remove the electronic control board or user interface control.
 To remove the

-defective component, remove the screws that secure the board to the control panel
+defective component, remove the screws that secure the board to the control

 or range/oven frame.
 Disconnect the connectors from the electronic control board